harryho/blog-hugo/content/code/javascript-oop.md

 +++

-## Brief history
+## What is JavaScript?

-* Brief history of JavaScript can be found on [Home Page](/)
+* Please find the answer on [Home Page](/#JavaScript)

+## What is Object Oriented Programming?

+> Object-oriented programming (OOP) is a programming paradigm based on the concept of "objects", which may contain data, in the form of fields, as known as attributes or properties; and actions, in the form of functions, as known as methods.

+> For example, Car is an object.
+The color and model of the car are attributes.
+Then accelerate to 60km/h, brake to 0km/h, and turn left or right of the car are the actions.
+From this sample, you can tell OOP makes the code more close to the real world.
+That is why it is most popular paradigm for developing buisness application.

 ## Assumption

 * You should have basic knowledge of Javascript.
 * You should know how to test sample code on Chrome or Firefox.
-It is simple, just open your browser and enter `F12`, copy the code to console and then press `Enter`.
+It is simple, just open your browser and click `F12`, copy the code to console and then press `Enter`.

 ## Data types